brh55/react-native-injectable-component/readme.md

 | injectant        | `func` - `react component` | A component that will override the defaultComponent for rendering.
 Note: this component should abide by a same core interface. |
 | injectantProps   | `object`                   | Props that will assign over defaultProps and be applied to the injectant rendering.                                            |

+## Repositories Using `react-native-inectable-component`
+Live examples where this component is being used in production:

+- [`react-native-masonry`](https://github.com/brh55/react-native-masonry) - A component that handles masonry~ish layouts

 ## Contribute
 While the core of this module is small, feel free to submit issues or provide suggestions on improving usability.